WHAT IS OPENSHIFT?

 Over the domain and persistence layer sits the service layer of the application.
 A Kubernetes service can fill in as an interior load balancer.
 It distinguishes a lot of reproduced pods so as to proxy the connections it gets to them.
 Supporting pods can be added to or expelled from an administration self-assertively while the administration remains reliably accessible, empowering whatever relies upon the administration to allude to it at a consistent internal address

 Managing storage is a particular issue from managing to compute resources.
 OpenShift Origin uses the Kubernetes Persistent Volume (PV) system to enable administrators to arrange persistent storage for a cluster.
-Utilizing Persistent Volume Claims (PVCs), designers can ask for PV assets without having explicit information of the underlying storage infrastructure.
+Utilizing Persistent Volume Claims (PVCs), designers can ask for PV assets without having explicit information about the underlying storage infrastructure.
 PVCs are explicit to a task and are made and utilized by engineers as a way to utilize a PV.
 PV resources all alone are not perused to any single venture; they can be shared over the whole OpenShift Origin group and guaranteed from any undertaking.
 After a PV has been bound to a PVC, in any case, that PV can’t then be bound to extra PVCs.
 This has the impact of checking a bound PV to a single namespace (that of the binding project).

-Basically it’s an online advancement condition for planning, creating and deploying hybrid cloud services.
+Basically, it’s an online advancement condition for planning, creating and deploying hybrid cloud services.

 It provides the following features: